 Street food stalls in Košice are continuously increasing.
 Rapidly.
 What are the stories of those who decided to do business in this gastronomic industry even though the restaurants are almost glued to each other here?
 What is their product secret?
 This article unveils the long journey of Grange, Smile, Robin, Mishte and Ranchero street foods.
-Find out how to achieve a cool food startup and visit Košice Street Food Festival this September!

 The best burger in town / Grange

 “I wanted to do business in something I wouldn’t have to be ashamed of.
 I liked eating a burger, but I was never completely satisfied with its quality or taste.”